/

 In contrast, AI-native platforms operate as autonomous systems that learn, update, and execute tasks without constant human intervention.

-Do these platforms have the industrial strength of a Salesforce or a HubSpot?
+Do these platforms have the industrial-strength capabilities of Salesforce or HubSpot?
 Not yet.
 That will take time.

 Why the Shift to AI-Native Architecture Matters